wukachn/uom-nlu/README.md

 # Natural Language Inference Shared Task (Group 19)

-Predictions for the test data can be seen found in `predictions/`.
+Predictions for the test data can be found in `predictions/`.

 ## Traditional ML Approach (A)